Ganesh-Th/Chain_of_Bits/README.md

-# Empowering Transactions with Ethereum Smart Contracts
+# Empowering Transactions with Ethereum and Smart Contracts

 # Identification of topic: